We'll help you plan a meeting that everyone involved will remember and keep you coming back.

 Built in the late 1850's, the Italian Renaissance Revival palazzo covers 18,000 square feet on four levels and is crowned by a three-level cupola that rises over 80 feet above ground.
 When constructed, the home had hot and cold running water, an intercom system, central heat and an advanced ventilation system - all comforts far ahead of the times.

-Tubman African American Museum, 340 Walnut Street
+Tubman African American Museum, 310 Cherry Street

 The Local History Gallery, Military Leaders Gallery and Soul on Rice are among the 14 galleries.
 The Tubman features changing exhibits, frequent events and educational programs, an expansive collection of African art and pieces by Romare Bearden, Kojo Griffin, Elizabeth Catlett, Jacob Lawrence, P. H. Polk, Annie Greene and others.